itstanayhere/OOP-project/README.md

-# To-Do List Application
+# To Do List App
-Built as a mini-project for my OOP Lab during my second year at MIT Manipal.
 ---
-It uses JavaFX for the frontend, with the backend being built fully in Java.
-The application is easy to use and understand.
+A simple to do list app built as part of my mini project for Object Oriented Programming Lab